eduradohe/easytravel/README.md

 ---
 ## Is the project running anywhere?
 **Yes!** The project is deployed on Heroku.
-You can access its Swagger documentation on https://easytravel-api.herokuapp.com/
+You can access its Swagger documentation on http://easytravel-api.herokuapp.com/ (make sure to use http and **NOT** https).

-All documentation can be seen on above URL, although the "Try it!" feature is unavailable due to the fact that Heroku uses AWS, which custom Authorizers do not support returning headers, hence causing an issue of not displaying the response correctly within the Swagger page (it shows TypeError: Failed to fetch).
+All documentation can be seen on above URL, although the "Try it!" feature is unavailable while accessing above URL with https (so, I repeat: **do not use https** :) ).

-### How to test the API then?
+### How to test the API?

+As said before, you can use the 'Try it!' feature on Swagger UI exposed on http://easytravel-api.herokuapp.com/

-I suggest using [Postman for Google Chrome](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop), although you can use any other tool of your choice.
+If on the other hand you want to use a more oldschool approach, I suggest using [Postman for Google Chrome](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop), although you can really use any other tool of your choice (like curl, be my guest).

 As you can see on Swagger, there are 4 operations under Seat services.